Find answers to questions about testing, fee waivers, adding an update to your application, and more.

-You may submit one additional recommendation from someone who knows you well, other than a teacher or counselor, and can provide information about you not available elsewhere.
-Please remember that a letter from a famous person or Stanford alumnus will not help us reach a decision if that person is unable to add new insights to your application.
-Ask your recommender to note your full legal name, school name and date of birth at the top of the letter.
-Your recommender may upload the letter to your application or send by email (firstname.lastname@example.org), mail or fax: (650) 723-6050.
+You may submit one optional letter if there is another person who knows you well and can provide new insights about you.
+Ask your recommender to note your full legal name, school name, and date of birth at the top of the letter.
+Your recommender may send the letter as an email attachment to email@example.com.
 No form is required.

-If visiting a class is a high priority for you, be advised that those courses which allow prospective students to sit in generally have a lecture-based format, are offered on the hour during weekday mornings and last for approximately one hour.
-To ensure that you will be able to sit in on a course in an academic area of your interest while visiting Stanford, be sure to coordinate your intentions and itinerary when making reservations for other tours or programs.
-Also, ensure that you are visiting while classes are in session and not during finals or academic breaks.
+If visiting a class is a high priority, be advised that the available courses generally have a lecture-based format, are offered on the hour during weekday mornings and last for approximately one hour.
+Be sure to coordinate the timing of the class you are interested in with reservations for other tours or programs.
+Also, be sure to visit while classes are in session and not during finals or academic breaks.
 Stanford University operates on the quarter system, and our class calendar can differ significantly from those of other institutions.

 Be advised that sitting in on a class during Summer Quarter is not possible, as course options are limited and often cater specifically to summer camp or conference audiences.